Medically Reviewed by Lauren Wall, PA-C

 Are you suffering from an injured Achilles tendon?
 Here’s what you should do:

 Physical fitness is important to every tennis player.
-So, if you are suffering from the signs and symptoms mentioned previously, it is recommended that you schedule a consult with an ankle doctor in Cary to find out the severity of your injury and the best course of treatment.
+If you are suffering from the signs and symptoms mentioned previously, it is recommended that you schedule a consult with your orthopedic doctor to determine the severity of your injury and the best course of treatment.

 Minor and moderate Achilles tendon injuries can usually heal on their own, as long as proper care is observed.
-These include resting the affected foot, applying a cold compress to the injured site, wrapping the ankle with an elastic bandage, and elevating the leg on 2-3 pillows when lying down.
-You can also take pain killers to manage the pain and anti-inflammatory drugs to prevent further swelling.
+This includes resting the affected foot, applying a cold compress to the injured site, wrapping the ankle with an elastic bandage, and elevating the leg on 2-3 pillows when lying down.
+You can also take pain killers to manage the pain and anti-inflammatory medication to prevent further swelling.